 When talking about slow-driving dogs, dachshunds are often mentioned, but there are of course more breeds.
 Basset and beagle are two breeds that should definitely be mentioned - even a lot of mixed breeds works great.
 A friend of mine has a mix between driver / dachshund / small land steward / border terrier that works awesome!

-Article by: Simon Nathanson
+Text: Simon Nathanson